Considerations that would be helpful in deciding whether Node JS is a suitable platform for your application.

-- Node.js can be used in applications that need to keep a persistent connection from browser and back to the server.
+- Node.js can be used in applications that need to keep a persistent connection from the browser and back to the server.
 With the ‘long polling’ technique user can write an application that can send updates in real time.
 And one would wonder if this would create a great deal of load on the server as each active client can eat up the server process.
 But with Node.js the server need not maintain separate threads for each open connections nor would it utilize any system resource to serve many clients.
-This concept suits a browser based chat application very well.
+This concept suits a browser-based chat application very well.
 So one can question if Ruby and Python can’t do it that way?
 Yes they can, but node.js can do it better.

-- Apart from chat applications, Node.js is also suitable for implementing online, multi-player games, and collaboration tools where work done by one connected user should be propagated to other connected users immediately, in real time.
-Also valuable in applications that demand the tracking of website visitors whilst gathering real time user statistics which in turn is used to enhance business based on data gathered in real time.
-Web sockets is sued for this real-time, two-way communication channels between the client and the server with which the server can push data to the client as easily as the client pushes data to the server.
+- Apart from chat applications, Node.js is also suitable for implementing online, multi-player games, and collaboration tools where work was done by one connected user should be propagated to other connected users immediately, in real time.
+Also valuable in applications that demand the tracking of website visitors whilst gathering real-time user statistics which in turn is used to enhance business based on data gathered in real time.
+Web sockets is used for this real-time, two-way communication channels between the client and the server with which the server can push data to the client as easily as the client pushes data to the server.
 Socket.io is the most popular web socket libraries used, which makes collaborative web applications simple.

 - Node.js is secure, easy to learn, can work with heavy traffic and handle millions of requests at a given time which means that one can build scalable applications with Node.js.

 - With an event-driven architecture and a non-blocking I/O API, Node.js optimizes an application’s throughput and scalability.
 Node.js uses an event loop, instead of processes or threads, to scale.
 Callbacks are set, and the server enters the event loop when there are no further callbacks to be performed.